mincongzhang/AAD/detail_explain.md

 (2)Every modification to the function must be repeated in differential form.

 e.g. if we have 1000 variables and a functions with 1000 chains then it could be almost impossible to manually get the derivitives.
-We could of course try to use some tool like a derivative calculator to get the derivitives automatically, but this complicates the build process and put constrains on coding styles.
+We could of course try to use some tool like a derivative calculator to get the derivitives and then code the expressions, but this complicates the build process and put constrains on coding styles.

+#### 2. Finite Differences

 ### Automatic Differentiation Forward Mode - Dual Number